 - Teenagers burn fewer calories when at rest, according to a study (4).
 The study noticed that 15-year-olds burn 400 to 500 fewer calories per day when at rest, compared to what they did at the age of ten years.

-- Puberty alone may not cause significant weight gain.
+- Puberty alone may not cause significant or unhealthy weight gain.
 However, the growth spurt tends to cause increased hunger, which may accelerate weight gain in teens who eat in excess and do not get enough physical activity.

 - Children in their early teens (13 to 14-year-olds) are likely to gain weight naturally as a result of hormonal changes during puberty.
 Weight gain may be more prominent among girls (5).